-In addition, Western Governors acknowledge the outsized harm caused by the opioid epidemic, which has become one of the nation's most devastating and lethal public health and safety crises.
-Reducing the effect of this epidemic involves stemming the supply of illegally produced opioids.
-Western Governors urge the Subcommittee to provide financial support and reimbursement to states and territories for interdiction activities, including through the Office of National Drug Control Policy's (ONDCP) High Intensity Drug Trafficking Areas Program.
+Western Governors acknowledge the outsized harm caused by the opioid epidemic, which has become one of the nation's most devastating and lethal public health and safety crises.
+Reducing the effect of this epidemic includes stemming the supply of illegally produced opioids.
+Western Governors urge the Subcommittee to provide financial support and reimbursement to states and territories for interdiction activities, including through the Office of National Drug Control Policy's (ONDCP) High Intensity Drug Trafficking Areas program.
 ONDCP should work closely with Governors to combat illicit drug trafficking.

 The effects of the crisis are reaching younger populations as well, exemplified by rising rates of teen overdoses involving opioids.
 This alarming trend makes efforts to prevent and reduce substance use among youth even more important.
-Western Governors encourage the Subcommittee to focus on funding and other resources to increase the use of harm reduction strategies, such as naloxone, for youth.
+Western Governors encourage the

+Subcommittee to focus on funding and other resources to increase the use of harm reduction strategies, such as naloxone, for youth.

 Many western communities lack access to broadband internet due to the high cost of infrastructure and the economic challenges of serving low customer densities in rural and tribal areas.
 When communities do have access to broadband, download and upload speeds are often insufficient to meet bandwidth demands.
 While these realities have left many rural businesses at a competitive disadvantage and citizens without access to telework, telemedicine, and distance learning opportunities, such inequities have been difficult to address at the federal level due to inaccurate and overstated broadband data.
-Western Governors commend FCC's efforts to fix these issues by launching an inquiry into updating the minimum broadband speed benchmark for federal programs to 100/20 Mbps, a standard that more accurately reflects modern needs, and working to improve national broadband data and mapping.
-As FCC continues its iterative map challenge processes, Western Governors request ample resources to participate in data collection, verification, and mapping activities.

 Western Governors also note that additional federal investment will be needed to shore up connectivity gaps and backfill Broadband Equity, Access, and Deployment (BEAD) Program funding.
-The Governors encourage the Subcommittee to consider supplementary funding for broadband deployment, including innovative and flexible ways to redirect existing resources, such as the Rural Digital Opportunity Fund.
-Furthermore, to ensure that tribal areas receive adequate investment, the Subcommittee should allocate a designated portion of funding to projects on tribal lands.
+The Governors note that additional federal funding should prioritize scalable broadband infrastructure investments designed to meet future demands.
+This includes funding for equipment maintenance and upgrades to ensure long-term reliability and performance.